 Laura Jane Scott’s desire for formal simplicity through geometric form and striking use of colour, has enabled her to produce work where painting explores a model of architectural form and where the colour embodies a physical structure.
 The resulting work is a hybrid of painting and sculpture, a refined visual vocabulary of form and colour.

-The sleek, even coloured surfaces that characterise Scott’s work are achieved through a delicate process that produces a richly coloured, matt surface, free of gestural brush strokes.
-When displayed, the fields of saturated clean-edged colour appear to float on the surface of the wall.
+Her signature sleek, even-coloured surfaces are achieved through a meticulous process that produces richly pigmented, matt finishes free from gestural brushstrokes.
+When displayed, these fields of saturated, clean-edged colour appear to float effortlessly on the wall.

 Scott lives and works in London.